MANCHESTER TRAILS:

 South Manchester Rail Trail;

-Currently a gap, as of 2023, exists between the Northern End of the Londonderry Rail Trail on Harvey Road & the Southern End of the South Manchester Rail Trail at Gold Street.
+Currently a Gap, as of 2024, exists between the Northern End of the Londonderry Rail Trail at Harvey Road & the Southern End of the South Manchester Rail Trail at Perimeter Road.

-Note; Right a spur trail takes you to Precourt Park.
-Left takes you out to Mystic St.
+Note; Right, East, a Spur Trail takes you to Precourt Park.
+Left, West, takes you out to Mystic St.

-Several more spurs along the left side of the trail connect to local streets.
-You'll pass by a spur for the Manchester Commons parking lot on your right before coming to a cross-walk over S Beech St at 1 mile
+Several more Spurs along the left side of the trail connect to local streets.
+You'll pass by a Spur for the Manchester Commons parking lot on your right before coming to a cross-walk over S Beech Street at 2 miles.
+The trail then continues right, North, along the old rail bed.
+I have not checked out this new section

-You can continue North along S Beech St utilizing a combination of paved trail & sidewalk.
+Note; You can continue North, along S Beech Street utilizing a combination of paved trail & sidewalk.
 Narrow in spots.
-Come to S Willow St at 1.2 miles.
+Come to S Willow St at 2.2 miles.

-Starting from Front Park in Auburn [Eastern End]; Picnic tables overlook Massabesic Lake and a path to your left leads to the trail from the parking lot.
+Starting from Front Park in Auburn [Eastern Section]; Picnic tables overlook Massabesic Lake and a path to your left leads to the trail from the parking lot.
 Porto-Potty's located here as well.

-Heading West from Route 28B; The stone-dust Rockingham Trail is flat as it follows the old rail bed West into Manchester past some ball fields on your left.
+Heading Southwest from Route 28B in Manchester; The stone-dust Rockingham Recreational Trail; Portsmouth Branch is flat as it follows the old rail bed past some ball fields on your left.
 After 0.25 miles you travel over a causeway between a marsh with the lake in the distance.
-You re-enter the woods at 0.5 miles and travel along a berm before crossing Lake Shore Dr. The trail becomes rougher as the gravel is courser.
-The trail is paved briefly as it travels through a tunnel underneath Peabody Ave at 0.8 miles.
+You re-enter the woods at 0.5 miles and travel along a berm before crossing Lake Shore Dr. The trail is paved briefly as it travels through a tunnel underneath Peabody Ave at 0.8 miles.
 You come to the junction of Proctor & Candia Roads at 1.3 miles.
 Continue straight across Proctor Rd, then right over Candia Rd via a cross-walk to rejoin the trail.
 Yon soon travel through a marsh before crossing an access road and passing through a tunnel underneath I-93 at 1.8 miles.
 Another access road crossing and you travel along a wooded corridor surrounded by residential, industrial and commercial areas.
-Cross Page St. Come to Mammoth Rd, next to CVS and find a cross-light.
-The rail bed continues alongside Rite Aid where a narrow dirt trail will bring you to Tarrytown Rd at 2.7 miles.
+Cross Page St. Come to Mammoth Rd and find a cross-light.
+The rail bed continues alongside Rite Aid, where a narrow dirt trail will bring you to Tarrytown Rd at 2.7 miles.
 The rail bed gets swallowed up here by a parking lot for Elliot Hospital.
-I stopped here, as the section through Manchester to connect to the other 3 trails is still in the design phase.
+The section through Manchester is still in the design phase.

 HH